jessestimpson/stimpson-io/priv/posts/2025/05-19-testing-impl-details-can-make-refactoring-easier-sometimes.md

 Of course, this doesn't run yet.
 We need a way to count the calls for our assertion of `calls_put?/1`.

+## Tracing our function call

 `:trace` uses message passing to send data from the captured traces back to a process that can aggregate the result.
 So, we'll spawn a new process and collect the messages with a receive block.

+```elixir-%{:file=>"test/post_content/toy_cache_test.exs",:lines=>21..35}
+def calls_put?(fun) do
+  # ...
+end
+```

-Outline of the approach:
+Summary of the approach:

 1. Start a helper process that will gather the trace messages
 2. Set up tracing on the current process (`self()`), and only for the persistent_term function of interest.
 3. Execute the function under test
 4. Collect the trace messages, and stop the trace
 5. Return a boolean

-```elixir-%{:file=>"test/post_content/toy_cache_test.exs",:lines=>21..35}
-def calls_put?(fun) do
-  # ...
-end
-```

 To complete our test harness, we provide `tracer` and `receive_calls`.
 They're simple functions to facilitate the message passing: